|Author:||Charette and Beaudette, 2018|

 |Lithology:||Foliated to gneissic plutonic rock assemblage|

 The Kovik Complex consists of an Archean rock assemblage of the parautochtonous bedrock underlying the Ungava Orogen allochtonous units.
 This assemblage is composed principally of biotite ± hornblende ± epidote ± titanite ± allanite tonalite or granodiorite (ApPkvk4, ApPkvk5 and ApPkvk6) with varying proportions of mafic and metasedimentary rock enclaves (Taylor, 1982; St-Onge and Lucas, 1990, 1992).
-Scarce klippes of siliciclastic metasedimentary rock (ApPkvk3) and extrusive or intrusive mafic rock (ApPkvk1) are preserved within or on the edges of tonalitic intrusions.
+Scarce klippes of siliciclastic metasedimentary rocks (ApPkvk3), and mafic and intermediate igneous rocks (ApPkvk1) are preserved within or on the edges of tonalitic intrusions.
 Late metric to kilometric intrusions, varying from tonalitic to syenogranitic (ApPkvk7 to ApPkvk10), intrude into tonalite and granodiorite (St-Onge and Lucas, 1992).

-Little information is available for unit ApPkvk1 that was only described by Moorhead (1996) and Charette and Beaudette (2018).
-This fine-grained rock is black in altered surface and green in fresh exposure.
+Information pertaining to unit ApPkvk1 is limited as it was only described by Moorhead (1996) and Charette and Beaudette (2018).
+The rock is fine to very fine grained, black in altered surface and green in fresh exposure.
 The appearance of amphibolite varies from massive to banded.
 When present, a compositional variation is marked by milimetric to centimetric melanocratic bands containing clinopyroxene and hornblende as well as decimetric to metric massive ultramafic horizons.
-In places, up to 7% discontinuous millimetric bands of leucosome are parallel to foliation.
-In hornblendite, hornblende forms up to 90% of the rock and is accompanied by diminishing proportions of quartz, garnet, chlorite, sphene and ilmenite, which is sometimes coarser-grained.
-Hornblende is very fresh and shows only partial chloritization and biotitization when in contact with garnet.
+In places, discontinuous millimetric bands of leucosome (up to 7%) are observed parallel to foliation.
+In hornblendite, hornblende forms up to 90% of the rock.
+It is associated with diminishing amounts of quartz, garnet, chlorite, sphene and ilmenite.
+Hornblende is generally unaltered; locally, in contact with garnet, it exhibits partial chloritization and biotitization.

-Mafic and ultramafic rocks of unit ApPkvk2 form klippes and masses of kilometre dimensions between the vast tonalite massifs and granitic plutons, as well as enclaves digested by these clusters.
+Mafic and ultramafic rocks of unit ApPkvk2 form kilometric klippes and masses between the vast tonalite massifs and granitic plutons, as well as enclaves digested by these clusters.
 At the outcrop scale, these rocks are associated with tonalite in two ways: (1) interstratification of diorite and tonalite, apparently comagmatic; and 2) angular, low-elongation enclaves of diorite, amphibolite, pyroxenite and peridotite in tonalite (agmatitic texture).

-Scarce late diorite plutons cuts the tonalite plutons and form bodies hundreds of metres to several kilometres in diameter, even-grained and medium-grained.
-A small mafic intrusive rock composite complex intruding into tonalite was mapped in more detail on the northeast side of the Deception Bay.
+Sparse late diorite plutons, even-grained and medium-grained, cut tonalite plutons and form bodies hundreds of metres to several kilometres in diameter.
+A small mafic intrusive rock composite complex intruding into tonalite was mapped in more detail on the NE side of Deception Bay.
 This complex mainly consists of hornblende-biotite quartz diorite, which changes to hornblende-biotite tonalite towards the interior of the pluton.
-Quartz diorite contains inclusions of pyroxenite, diorite and tonalite (Lucas and St-Onge, 1997).
-There is a phase of mafic diorite associated with quartz diorite in which large ovoid plagioclase phenocrystals up to 3 cm in length dominate.
+Quartz diorite contains enclaves of pyroxenite, diorite and tonalite (Lucas and St-Onge, 1997).
+There is a diorite phase associated with quartz diorite in which ovoid plagioclase phenocrystals up to 3 cm in length dominate.
 Plagioclase phenocrystals have a hornblende core, and garnet inclusions are present locally.
 Clinopyroxene-hornblende-biotite pyroxenite forms a distinct second intrusive phase associated with quartz diorite and surrounding it.
 All units of the intrusive complex are cut by monzogranite veins.
-Foliated borders and a massive core with well-defined shear zones characterize the complex (Lucas and St-Onge, 1997).
+Foliated borders and a massive core, cut by well-defined shear zones, characterize the complex (Lucas and St-Onge, 1997).

-Kovik Complex 2a (ApPkvk2a): Gabbro and Diorite with Banded Gabbro Horizons
+Kovik Complex 2a (ApPkvk2a): Gabbro and Diorite with Banded Gabbro Layers

-Subunit ApPkvk2a was introduced to distinguish mafic rocks that are commonly banded, but also occur as foliated to massive horizons.
+Subunit ApPkvk2a was introduced to distinguish mafic rocks that are commonly banded, but also occur as foliated to massive layers.
 Banded sequences are characterized by a compositional variation from diorite to gabbro.
-In several places, gabbro includes horizons rich in garnet porphyroblasts (0.5 to 1 cm) rimmed by plagioclase.
-A melanogabbro or pyroxenite is in transitional contact with gabbro or forms centimetric to metric boudinaged horizons.
+In several places, gabbro includes layers rich in garnet porphyroblasts (0.51 cm) rimmed by plagioclase.
+A melanogabbro or pyroxenite is in transitional contact with gabbro or forms centimetric to metric boudinaged layers.
 Banding is accentuated by leucosomes (5-15%) in bands or in discontinuous millimetric to centimetric clusters.
 These include garnet and clinopyroxene in places.
 A gneissic texture is observed locally.
-In places, metric horizons of metasedimentary rock are interbedded in the banded mafic sequence.
-This banded facies is granoblastic and fine-grained, while the foliated to massive facies is medium-grained.
-The foliated to massive facies occurs as horizons in banded rocks of subunit ApPkvk2a.
+In places, metric bands of metasedimentary rock are interbedded in the banded mafic sequence.
+This banded facies is granoblastic and fine grained, while the foliated to massive facies is medium grained.
+The foliated to massive facies occurs as layers in banded rocks of subunit ApPkvk2a.
 When massive, diorite and gabbro are homogeneous and locally show a cumulate or speckled texture.
-Cluster leucosomes make up less than 10% of foliated gabbro.
-The main minerals of subunit ApPkvk2a rocks are hornblende and clinopyroxene, and the main accessory minerals are sphene, calcite, apatite, actinolite and epidote.
-In thin section, hornblende replaces pyroxene, which is usually observed as a relic in the core of hornblende crystals.
+Cluster leucosomes make up <10% of foliated gabbro.
+The main minerals are hornblende and clinopyroxene, and the main accessory minerals are sphene, calcite, apatite, actinolite and epidote.
+In thin sections, hornblende replaces pyroxene, which is usually observed as relics in the core of hornblende crystals.

 Unit ApPkvk4 is the dominant plutonic rock unit of the Kovik Complex.
-Its foliated to gneissic texture and altered grey surface are characteristic.
-Within this tonalite, banding is marked by a compositional variation ranging from tonalite to quartz diorite and is accentuated by 5 to 20% millimetric to centimetric, whitish or pink leucosomes.
-These are granitic to tonalitic, medium to coarse-grained and sometimes folded.
-A small proportion (1-5%) of decimetric diorite horizons and enclaves are in sharp or transitional contact in tonalite.
-More heavily migmatitized tonalite horizons, with up to 40% leucosome bands, are present locally.
-Petrographic studies show that the distribution of K-feldspar is generally heterogeneous and that it is concentrated in diffuse bands in the rock.
-Mafic minerals are disseminated or as millimetric laminas that make up 7 to 25% of the mineralogy.
-Biotite is the main mafic mineral, followed by hornblende.
-Accessory minerals observed in thin section include apatite, zircon, monazite and, locally, sphene, epidote and magnetite.
+The foliated to gneissic texture and altered grey surface are characteristic of the rock.
+Within tonalite, banding is marked by a compositional variation ranging from tonalite to quartz diorite and is accentuated by 5-20% millimetric to centimetric, whitish or pinkish leucosome.
+The latter is granitic to tonalitic, medium to coarse grained and locally folded.
+A small proportion (1-5%) of decimetric diorite layers and enclaves are in sharp or transitional contact in tonalite.
+More highly migmatized tonalite layers, containing up to 40% leucosome bands, are present locally.
+Petrographic studies show that the distribution of K-feldspar is generally heterogeneous and that it is concentrated in diffuse bands.
+Ferromagnesian minerals are disseminated or as millimetric laminae that make up 7-25% of the mineralogy.
+Biotite is the main ferromagnesian mineral, followed by hornblende.
+Accessory minerals observed in thin sections include apatite, zircon, monazite and, locally, sphene, epidote and magnetite.

-Kovik Complex 4a (ApPkvk4a): Banded Heterogeneous Migmatitized Tonalite and Biotite Schlieren Tonalite
+Kovik Complex 4a (ApPkvk4a): Banded Heterogeneous Migmatized Tonalite and Biotite Schlieren Tonalite

 Subunit ApPkvk4a represents areas where ApPkvk4 tonalite is strongly migmatitized.
-When the contact is observed, the migmatitic facies is transitional with ApPkvk4 tonalite.
-Subunit ApPkvk4a is characterized by diffuse banding formed by millimetric to centimetric coarse-grained leucosomes conformable with foliation of the tonalite.
-Other leucosomes cut foliation.
-These are usually in sharp contact with the migmatitized tonalite and could represent migration zones.
-Subunit ApPkvk4a is medium to coarse-grained, contains 10-15% biotite schlierens or discontiuous laminas and 5-10% centimetric diorite enclaves.
-In some places, finer-grained, less-migmatitized tonalite klippes could represent paleosome rafts.
-Biotite is the principal mafic mineral.
+When observed,contact is transitional.
+The rock is characterized by diffuse banding formed by millimetric to centimetric coarse-grained leucosome conformable to the tonalite.
+Other leucosome bands cut foliation.
+These are usually in sharp contact with migmatized tonalite and could represent migration zones.
+Subunit ApPkvk4a is medium to coarse-grained, contains 10-15% biotite schlierens or discontiuous laminae and 5-10% centimetric diorite enclaves.
+In places, finer-grained, less-migmatized tonalite klippes could represent paleosome rafts.
+Biotite is the main ferromagnesian mineral.